Intel’s Sapphire Rapids Processor in LGA4677 Form-Factor Poses for Camera

-Recently chief executive of Intel confirmed that the company had started to sample its next-generation Xeon Scalable 'Sapphire Rapids' processors with partners, so it is not particularly surprising that the first images of the CPU have emerged.
-The photos prove that the chip is in the hands of Intel's partners.
+Intel's CEO recently confirmed that the company had started to sample its next-generation Xeon Scalable 'Sapphire Rapids' processors to partners, so it isn't particularly surprising that the first images of the CPU have emerged, proving that the chip is in the hands of Intel's partners.

 The backside of the chip looks exactly like it should, according to the blueprints of Intel's 4677-pin socket (made by TE Connectivity) that have floated around since at least October 2019.
 This might be considered more proof that the CPU is indeed a Sapphire Rapids sample in LGA4677 packaging.

-While we understand that the A2 sample features 28 cores, it is unclear whether the processor — which is made using Intel's 10nm Enhanced SuperFin process technology — uses a multi-chip-module (MCM) design or one monolithic die.
-Meanwhile, the heat spreader on the CPU has one big bulge that can cover more than one chiplet.
+We understand that the A2 sample features 28 cores, but it is unclear whether the processor — which is made using Intel's 10nm Enhanced SuperFin process technology — uses a multi-chip-module (MCM) design or one monolithic die.
+The heat spreader on the CPU has one big bulge that can cover more than one chiplet.

 One thing to note about the current leak is that YuuKi_AnS added two stickers to his pictures.
 The stickers carry the G14056-002 part number, which matches the part number of Intel's Xeon Phi 7120P.
 Obviously, the addition does not add any credibility to the leak, but since the CPU packaging corresponds to the LGA4677 blueprints and we have is another confirmation from an independent source, it is highly probable that we are dealing with a Sapphire Rapids sample.